 Am I eligible to convert from a CPP retirement pension to CPP disability pension?

-You are eligible to convert from a CPP retirement pension to a CPP disability pension if:
+You are eligible to convert from a CPP retirement pension to a CPP disability pension if you:

-- You meet the eligibility criteria for CPP disability pension, and
+- Meet the eligibility criteria for CPP disability pension, and

-- You have been getting CPP retirement for less than 15 months (the 15-month rule)
+- Have been getting CPP retirement for less than 15 months (the 15-month rule)